 Sign up for an account with StopLight or log in if you already have one.
 You can configure your API to various levels of detail, but for the moment keep things simple and define a single endpoint using the process below.

-Create a new API by clicking the + New API button.
+Create a new API by choosing New > API.

 Choose Create from Scratch and give the API a name – the examples in this tutorial will be for a user details data source.
 Click Create – you will come back to the hosting details later.